csound-flossmanual/csound-floss/book/12-a-the-csound-api.md

 Before we begin to look at how to control Csound in real time we need to look at threads.
 Threads are used so that a program can split itself into two or more simultaneously running tasks.
 Multiple threads can be executed in parallel on many computer systems.
 The advantage of running threads is that you do not have to wait for one part of your software to finish executing before you start another.

 In order to control aspects of your instruments in real time your will need to employ the use of threads.
-If you run the first example found on this page you will see that the host will run for as long as csoundPerform() returns 0.
+If you run the first example found on this page you will see that the host will run for as long as `csoundPerform()` returns 0.
 As soon as it returns non-zero it will exit the loop and cause the application to quit.
-Once called, csoundPerform() will cause the program to hang until it is finished.
-In order to interact with Csound while it is performing you will need to call csoundPerform() in a separate unique thread.
+Once called, `csoundPerform()` will cause the program to hang until it is finished.
+In order to interact with Csound while it is performing you will need to call `csoundPerform()` in a separate unique thread.

-When implementing threads using the Csound API, we must define a special performance function thread.
-We then pass the name of this performance function to csoundCreateThread(), thus registering our performance-thread function with Csound.
+When implementing threads using the Csound API, we must define a special performance-thread function.
+We then pass the name of this performance function to `csoundCreateThread()`, thus registering our performance-thread function with Csound.
 When defining a Csound performance-thread routine you must declare it to have a return type uintptr_t, hence it will need to return a value when called.
 The thread function will take only one parameter, a pointer to void.
 This pointer to void is quite important as it allows us to pass important data from the main thread to the performance thread.
 As several variables are needed in our thread function the best approach is to create a user defined data structure that will hold all the information your performance thread will need.
 For example:

     typedef struct {
       int result;        /* result of csoundCompile() */